brouhaha/a2zip/README.md

     http://john.ccac.rwth-aachen.de:8000/as/

-ZIP version 1 is only known to have been used for Zork I release 2 (which might not have been released for the Apple II), and Zork I release 5, which for the Apple II was provided on a 13-sector disk.
+ZIP version 1 is only known to have been used for Zork I release 2 (which might not have been released for the Apple II), and Zork I release 5.
+Zork I release 5 was provided for the Apple II on a 13-sector disk, while no later releases or other Infocom games were available on 13-sector disks.

 ZIP version 2 is only known to have been used for Zork I release 15 and Zork II release 7.
-These and all later Infocom games for the Apple II were provided on 16-sector disks.

 Later releases of the Zork games, and many other Infocom games, use ZIP version 3.
 The earliest version 3 interpreter, like the version 1 and